gasconma1960/Final-Project-Mortgage-Rate-Genie/README.md

 Income: The borrower's income
 Occupancy Type: Whether the property will be owner-occupied or used as a rental property

-Analysis
-Multiple linear regression is a widely used statistical technique for modeling the relationship between a dependent variable (in this case, interest rates) and multiple independent variables (such as loan amount, credit score, property value, etc.).
-A multiple linear regression model provides interpretable coefficients taht indicate the direction and strength of the relationship between each feature and the target variable.

-We began our analysis by taking a close look at the data.
-The code that created our dataset chose numbers randomly between a certain range of values.
-Looking at our continuous variables, we see that they are not normally distributed:

-Data Histogram

 **One-hot encoding** identifies all unique column values and splits the single categorical column into a series of columns, each containing information about a single unique categorical value.